 When looking for places to Stay in Las Vegas the choice is pretty simple.
-Do you wan to stay in a Huge luxury Hotel Casino on the strip or are you looking for something else?
+Do you want to stay in a Huge luxury Hotel Casino on the strip or are you looking for something else?
 The vast majority of people stay in one of the large resort complex’s either on or just off the Strip.
 But there are a few other options.
-Our run down of the Best Places to stay in Las Vegas will guide you through our favourite Strip Hotels, then give you the other options for accommodation in Las Vegas.
+Our rundown of the Best Places to stay in Las Vegas will guide you through our favorite Strip Hotels, then give you the other options for accommodation in Las Vegas.

 The Vast Majority of people who come to Vegas Stay on the Strip.
 And with Good Reason.
 Part of the Vegas experience is staying in one of the major parts of the trip.
 The opulence the Luxury, Being in the heart of it all.
 It’s not like they are insanely expensive. for City hotels, they are probably the cheapest in the country, try looking for a New York hotel room for these prices.
 For these reasons we really do recommend you stay on Strip, especially if it’s your first trip.

 That only slightly narrows things down.
-But we have our favourites like everyone else so here is our top 3 in each budget.
+But we have our favorites like everyone else so here is our top 3 in each budget.

 However, if you are reading this there is a good chance you are not looking for advice on the Strip.
 You know all about that and have been a few time before, and are now looking for some alternatives.
 Well Bare with us (or just skip ahead) we get to that below.

 Probably the most famous Casino Hotel in Vegas.
 Its Iconic fountains are one of the most enduring images of Vegas nights.
 While the incredible shows are free to all, there is something pretty special about staying in one of Las Vegas’s iconic hotels.
 The Hotel offers Italian Classical Elegance and this is the theme throughout the Hotel.
 The Bellagio is a must see when in Vegas but to stay here really make you feel very special.